 • Method via which documentation was transmitted to the youth (including if refusal, youth names, description of refusal and reason, signature of youth or guardian, signature of DVR VRC documenting the refusal, date of signatures, date and method).

-VR will provide documentation to the youth of all activities completed (such as the Bridge Career Exploration Workshop or Discovering Personal Genius), regardless of whether they were completed under the VR program or IDEA.
+VR will provide documentation to the youth of all activities completed (such as the Bridge Career Exploration Workshop or career planning ), regardless of whether they were completed under the VR program or IDEA.
 DOE will support the schools to provide documentation to VR no later than 30 days (after the completion of each activity) unless there are extenuating circumstances of all transition services completed by the youth under IDEA.
 It is the expectation that all documentation is exchanged and maintained in a confidential manner.
-MDOE assures that it will not enter into, nor permit any school to enter into a contract or othe rarrangement with an entity as defined in 34 CFR 397.5 (d) for the purpose of operating a program under which a youth with a disability is engaged in work compensated at a subminimum wage.
+MDOE assures that it will not enter into, nor permit any school to enter into a contract or other arrangement with an entity as defined in 34 CFR 397.5 (d) for the purpose of operating a program under which a youth with a disability is engaged in work compensated at a subminimum wage.

 Note: On March 18, 2020, Maine's Governor Janet Mills signed into law LD 1874 "An Act to Amend the Laws Governing the Subminimum Wage" which disallowed the payment of subminimum wages to persons with disabilities in the state of Maine and subminimum wage is no longer a possibility for students with disabilities exiting high school.
 Maine has no individuals working under subminimum wage certificates at the time of this plan.